chaitanya-vanapamala/gmp-playing-with-pandas/README.md

-# gmp-playing-with-pandas
+# Playing with Pandas
- Reading, Manupulating and other function on Titanic data set using pandas.
+ Reading, Manupulating and other function on Titanic data set using python's pandas.

+The Data set is taken from Kaggle https://www.kaggle.com/c/titanic/data